The Celtic Goldsmith at The Johnnie Armstrong Gallery

 4.30pm – 5.30pm

-24-hour recorded CCTV is in operation, including the recording of vehicle registration.
+24-hour recorded CCTV is also in operation, including vehicle registration, with your rights protected under the Data Protection Act.

-We look forward to welcoming you to the Borderlands Museum.
+We look forward to welcoming you to the Borderlands Museum!

 History of the Museum